masc-ucsc/docs/docs/pyrope/04-variables.md

 sub-statements.

 ```
-comptime z = xx                      // z is a comptime variable
+comptime mut z = xx            // z is a comptime variable

 if cond::[comptime] == true {  // cond is checked to be compile time constant
-  comptime x = a + 1                 // x is comptime
+  comptime const x = a + 1     // x is comptime
 }else{
-  comptime x = b                     // x is comptime
+  comptime const x = b         // x is comptime
 }